systelab/seed-jee/README.md

 ## Automatic Test

-For information on Automatic Test, refer to the test package at /src/test
+Refer to the test package at /src/test

 ## Docker